daksh-ddt/nlp-project/README.md

 nlp-project
 ===========

-The code for our NLP Project for 7th Sem
+The code for our NLP Project for 7th Sem.
+Working in NLP-Research Group, IIT (BHU), Varanasi